-A variable number of VUs execute as many iterations as possible for a specified amount of time.
-This executor is equivalent to the global stages option.
+With the ramping-vus executor, a variable number of VUs executes as many iterations as possible for a specified amount of time.

 Besides the common configuration options, this executor has the following options: